Farama-Foundation/PettingZoo/docs/sisl/multiwalker.md

 </div>

 In this environment, bipedal robots attempt to carry a package as far right as possible.
 A package is placed on top of 3 (by default) bipedal robots which you control.
 A positive reward is awarded to each walker, which is the change in the package distance summed with 130 times the change in the walker's position.
+The scaling factor of 130 gives a total reward of approximately 300 across the entire distance the package can travel under an optimal policy.
+If `shared_reward` is chosen (True by default), all agents receive the mean reward across agents.
+The agents also receive a small shaped reward of -5 times the change in their head angle to keep the head straight.

-By default, the environment is done if any walker or the package falls.
-A walker is given a reward of -100 when they fail the game by either condition.
-If the walker falls, they are penalized an additional -10.
-If the `terminate_on_fall` setting is set to false, the game continues until the package falls.
-If the `remove_on_fall` setting is set to True, the walkers are removed from the scene after they fall.
-If the global reward mechanic is chosen, the mean of all rewards is given to each agent.
+By default, the environment is done if any walker or the package falls, or if the leftmost walker falls off the left edge of the terrain, and each walker receives an additional reward of -100.
+If a walker falls, it is penalized an additional -10.
+If the `terminate_on_fall` setting is set to False, the game continues until the package falls.
+If the `remove_on_fall` setting is set to True, the walkers are removed from the environment after they fall.
+The environment is also done if package falls off the right edge of the terrain, with no additional reward.

 Each walker exerts force on two joints in their two legs, giving a continuous action space represented as a 4 element vector.
 Each walker observes via a 31 element vector containing simulated noisy lidar data about the environment and information about neighboring walkers.
 The environment's duration is capped at 500 frames by default (can be controlled by the `max_cycles` setting).